Scripture for the Scrupulous:

 Those mediations built a spiritual foundation that carried me through a rock bottom and into spiritual and psychological healing.
 I cannot overemphasize how important coming to know and live in God’s love has been for my own growth in Christ.
 We hear God Loves You so often that we tend to tune out the message.
 But Love is what God offers us.
 In Love, he draws us into union with himself, proving himself greater than our fears.
 I still struggle, but by God’s grace I can at least pray, “These feelings are painful, but you’ve redeemed it.
 Amen.”

 The Scripture for the Scrupulous newsletter is for my fellow pus-swimmers.
 (It’s a gross analogy.
 I know.)
 Once a month I send out a scriptural reflection touching on themes important for us who are anxious about sin and our relationship with God.

-Click here for a sample newsletter.
+Click here to browse the archives.
 Sign up below.
 Unsubscribe at any time.